Last modified: Dec. 2, 2024, 5:44 p.m.

 See also bladmineerders.be.

 The eggs are deposited on the leaves of the hostplant.
-The larvae construct sheath cases made of silk and leafs and are predominantly found at the underside of leafs.
+The larvae construct sheath cases made of silk and leaves and are predominantly found on the underside of leaves.

 Feeding continues after hibernation and the caterpillars are full-grown in May and pupate near ground level.